TL;DR

 Is Dash Cam Footage Permissible Evidence in Colorado Car Accident Claims?

-Dash cam footage can be powerful evidence, but it must meet legal requirements in Colorado.
+Dash cam footage can be powerful evidence, but it must meet legal requirements in Colorado, and determining admissibility often requires a forensic investigation to ensure evidence integrity.

 How to Preserve Your Dash Cam Footage After an Accident

-• Immediately secure the dash cam and its data to prevent overwrites.
+- Immediately secure the dash cam, the original recording, and all recorded data to prevent overwrites.

 Key Statistic: 12% of dash cam owners have used footage in a legal dispute—handling it properly ensures it holds up in court.